victorgdc/weather-app/README.md

-# weather-app
+# Weather App
-A simple weather app created to practice JavaScript
+This is a simple weather app I created to practice JavaScript.
+It consists in a search box where you can insert a specific location, and then it returns the current weather infos there.